 The Fall of 2020 is an Amazing Opportunity for Home Sellers

-If you’re considering selling, we hope you won’t make the mistake of thinking that our selling market is only in the summer.
-Any Realtor in Asheville will tell you that our market is desperate for more inventory.
+If you’re considering selling your home, we hope you won’t make the mistake of thinking that our selling market is only in the summer, fall is also a viable option.
+Any realtor in Asheville will tell you that our home market is desperate for more inventory during the fall months.
 Well-maintained, desirable homes in all price ranges are selling quickly and often for more than list price due to multiple offers.
 The number of new listings this spring and summer was well below the demand for homes, so many buyers are still shopping and are ready to act quickly.